The High Line in New York

-Location: New York City (10th Avenue between 8th & 30th Streets)
+Location: West side of New York City (10th Avenue between 8th & 34th Streets)

-My new favorite place in New York City is the High Line, a neighborhood park that sits on an abandoned elevated rail track on the west side of Manhattan.
+My new favorite place in New York City is the High Line, a neighborhood park that sits on an abandoned elevated rail track on the west side of Manhattan in the Chelsea neighborhood.

 One of my favorite parts is the collection of movable wooden benches which roll along the old train tracks.

 Other cities have copied the High Line model for their own elevated railway paths, most notably Chicago, which now has the 606 (Bloomingdale) Trail.

 High Line Entrances: Where to Access the Railway

 Since the High Line first opened, they’ve added quite a few access points.
 But it can sometimes be hard to locate the entrances from the street, since they’re somewhat non-descript.

 Current High Line entrances can be found at: Gansevoort St., 14th St., 16th St., 17th St., 20th St., 23rd St., 26th St., 28th St., 30th St. Hudson Yards, 30th St. and 11th Ave., and 34th St.

 The High Line is totally wheelchair accessible once you’re up there, but you’ll need to use the 34th St. entrance to find the wheelchair ramp.

 There are also elevator entrances for the High Line at the access points on Gansevoort St., 14th St., 23rd St., and 30th St.